 In the book, Coriolanus Snow's character is already deeply flawed before the events of the story unfold.
 Raised as an elite Capitol citizen, he has a sense of entitlement and superiority.
 Despite his family's financial struggles, he strives to maintain an image of power and wealth, driven by a desire for control and dominance.

-Coriolanus feels no genuine gratitude and has no sense of indebtedness to those who have helped him, seeing favors and kindness only as opportunities to further his ambitions.
+Coriolanus feels no gratitude and has no sense of indebtedness to those who have helped him, seeing favors and kindness only as opportunities to further his ambitions.
 He watches and tries to understand other people, but his relationships are calculated, aimed at maintaining his status and securing his future.
 He lacks both empathy and a moral compass, viewing people as tools to be manipulated.
 His friendship with Sejanus is deception and his love for Lucy Gray is possessive rather than selfless, showing his inability to form genuine connections.

-His indoctrination and inherent ruthlessness as described in the books make readers realize that no amount of love or influence could have redeemed him.
+His indoctrination and inherent ruthlessness, as described in the books, make readers realize that no amount of love or influence could have redeemed him.
 The film doesn't show those aspects of his character.

 In the book, Tigris gives us a hint of his childhood innocence.
 “I keep wondering how it came to this.
 That my baby cousin, who wouldn’t hurt a fly, has to fight for his life in the arena...
 I just hate what they’re doing to you."

 The film progresses faster than the book but fails to fully explain its characters.
 We don’t see Coriolanus’s complexity and darkness or his disdain for Sejanus.
-The book has him doing significant things (the handkerchief and the recording) without an awareness of what he is doing or why.
+The book has him doing significant things (the handkerchief and the recording) without conscious awareness of what he is doing or why.
 The book’s insights into his internal struggles are crucial to understanding his transformation into President Snow, which the movie doesn’t adequately convey.

 The movie could have created a believable romance with Lucy Gray to suggest that there was hope for him.
 However, I never believed in their romance ("Make me believe it, Miss Everdeen") and I was completely thrown by Lucy Gray's bizarre lines near the end of the film.